Haspamelodica/Charon/README.md

 which can then be used as an entry point to interacting with student code.

-The following subsections describe these steps in detail, using an example exercise where it's the students' job to implement a class representing rational numbers, along with some basic operations on them.
+The following subsections describe these steps in detail, using an example exercise where it's the students' job to implement a class representing rational numbers and some basic operations on them.
 The full example, along with an example student submission, can be found in this repository under [examples/rationals](examples/rationals).